Concord Baptist Church Chase City, VA

 Pastor Bagley is also a veteran of the U.S. Navy.
 In addition, he is a senior IT manager.

-With over 25 years of ministry and church leadership experience, 4 pastorates, and many accomplishments in service to the Christian community, our Pastor, along with his wife and soul mate Lady Sandra, continue to believe God for the vision of His people.
+With over 28 years of ministry, church leadership and service to the local community and abroad, our pastor continues to believe God for the vision of His people.

 "Ministry that costs nothing does nothing!"

-With quiet elegance and grace, our First Lady ministers alongside her husband, and is the Biblical example of a virtuous woman.
-She has been married to Pastor for over 32 years.
+With quiet elegance and grace, Lady Peaches ministers and supports her husband, and is the Bible's example of a virtuous woman.

 … A Message from Pastor Bagley

 “The world does not consist of 100 percent Christians and 100 percent non-Christians.
 There are people (a great many of them) who are slowly ceasing to be Christians but who still call themselves by that name: some of them are clergymen.
 There are other people who are slowly becoming Christians though they do not yet call themselves so.”
 C. S. Lewis

 I thank the LORD for the assignment of Chief Servant here at Concord.
 Over the years I have learned through experience of what God expects of me in this capacity.
 Comprehending what Jesus has done while taking hold of the gospel helm, He continues to bless this humble man with greater insight and knowledge of His holy word and will for His people.
 I continue to be in awe of the things that God would reveal to me at this present time; His vision for the people of this great institution, the Concord Baptist Church.
 I can only hope for greater knowledge of Him, His word, and His love that continues to overshadow me as I stay the course that He continues to order for me each day.